nusmodifications/nusmods/scrapers/nus/README.md

-# NUSMods API - NUS Data Scrapers
+# NUSMods - NUS Data Scrapers

 This scraper consolidates and normalizes various bits of NUS module information from the following sources: